hannahier94/Project_ITC_Data_Mining/README.md

 For details, please type -help in the argparse.

 ---

+## UserInputs

+param1=default : default , add , custom (option to add or customize topics to parse) --topics=None : (each topic to be added / customized should be added seperately) --c / --console=False : 'False', 'DEBUG', 'INFO', 'WARNING', 'ERROR' (option to set console logger level) --s / --sleep=1 : 0, 1, 2 (option to set sleep time between URLs)

+---

 ## Badges
 > Warning: The following badges are for display purposes only and may be considered fake news as they do not reflect actual information about this page.